 On one of the two days, both volunteers in each pair were given a testosterone supplement, while on the other day they ingested a look-alike placebo.

-The researchers chose females because in men an additional dose has the effect of suppressing production of the hormone by the body.
+The researchers chose females because in men an additional dose has the effect of suppressing the production of the hormone by the body.

 During the experiment, both women in each pairing sat in the same room but in front of separate computer screens.